X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 Within the cluster redshift range, $0.535 \leq z \leq 0.566$, there appears to be an excess of galaxies at the low end of the redshift distribution.
 However, a one-component fit is preferred and consistent with a Gaussian distribution ($D=0.078$, $p=0.73$; $A^2=0.59$, $p=0.12$).
 The spatial distribution of redshifts within the cluster region (\cref{fig:RMJ1219_redshifts}) shows some grouping of low redshift members near BCG B. We divide the cluster into regions defined by the bisector between BCGs A and B and a 2.5\arcmin\ radius from each (\cref{fig:RMJ1219_sub_1}).
 Subcluster 1 has a velocity dispersion of $\SI{950}{\kms}$ while Subcluster 2 is more widely distributed across the full redshift range with a dispersion of $\SI{1760}{\kms}$ (falsely elevated due to the low-number statistics)(\cref{tab:RMJ1219_subclusters}).
 Both are at nearly the same redshift with a LOS velocity difference of only $\SI{40}{\kms}$, indicating a merger near the plane of the sky.

 \htmlfig{ }

 \htmlfig{ }

 Given a richness of 165 (\cref{tab:clusters}), the X-ray temperature and luminosity of $ \SI{7.27}{\keV}$ and $\SI{5.32e44}{\ergs}$ (\cref{tab:XMM}) are both slightly elevated from expected scaling relations.
 Weak lensing results from \citet[][in preparation]{stancioli2025inprep} confirm a dissociative merger between east and west subclusters.
 Consistent with this interpretation, LOFAR observations indicate the presence of both a radio relic and radio halo \citep{van2021lofar,botteon2022planck}.
-However, the eastern subcluster is not well fit by a single spherical NFW profile, indicating a possible separate recent merging event.
 Overall, this is an interesting system with clear evidence of merging activity and a great candidate for additional study.

 \htmlfig{